Selena Gomez: 2020–2023: Rare, Revelación, and Only Murders in the Building

-Gomez was the focus of the Alek Keshishian-directed "raw and intimate" documentary film, Selena Gomez: My Mind & Me.
-The film premiered at the AFI Fest in November 2022, and was released two days after on Apple TV+ and in select movie theaters.
-It was met with a positive critical reception upon release; the documentary was praised for mental health transparency.
-Chris Azzopardi from The New York Times described it as an "honest portrait study of stardom and mental illness".
-The film was nominated for Outstanding Writing for a Nonfiction Programming at the Primetime Creative Arts Emmy Awards, and won the MTV Movie & TV Award for Best Music Documentary.
-Gomez released the song "My Mind & Me" to coincide with the release of the documentary.
-The song received Varietys "Film Song of the Year" honor.
-In March 2023, Gomez appeared in the second-season finale of the Apple TV+ documentary television series Dear....
-She released the standalone single "Single Soon" on August 25, 2023.
-It reached the top-twenty of the Billboard Global 200, and in the US and Canada.
+Gomez was the subject of the documentary film Selena Gomez: My Mind & Me, directed by Alek Keshishian.
+It premiered at the AFI Fest in November 2022, and was subsequently released on Apple TV+ and in select theaters.
+It was met with a positive critical reception upon release, with critics noting its candid approach to mental health.
+Gomez released the song "My Mind & Me" to coincide with the documentary.
+In August, she released the standalone single "Single Soon".
+It reached the top twenty on the Billboard Global 200 and in the US.